 We make it a policy not to have the media along for missions as it tends to complicate things and take away the element of surprise.
-We make some exceptions but they are very rare.
 I’m usually happy to do an interview if it fits my schedule, and we can usually provide footage or photos of past missions for your story.

 Do you still perform at UCB?